jmalenko/cpqr/README.md

 ## Further development

 1. Currently, the QR codes encoding the file are shown in rounds.
-(In fact, there is a little improvement: the content encoded in one QR code a round is actually encoded by two QR codes in the next round.)
+(In fact, there is a small improvement: the content encoded in a QR code in a round is  encoded by two QR codes in the next round.)
 A smart person could propose a better algorithm for the sender (without any inputs; specifically, the sender may not be aware of the unreceived QR codes).

    Best algorithm is (to my knowledge) _One-way Link_ as described in [The Pump: A Decade of Covert Fun by Myong H. Kang, Ira S. Moskowitz, and Stanley Chincheck](https://www.acsac.org/2005/papers/Kang.pdf).

-2. On target, keep progress in blob to improve reliability.
+2. On target, keep progress in a blob to improve reliability.
 The current limit for blob is 5 MB (maybe split to files that can be merged by Total Commander).

 3. Transfer multiple files.
 See https://developer.mozilla.org/en-US/docs/Using_files_from_web_applications